Server Costs Fundraiser 2024

 Illustration

-This partially broken clay tablet is the first tablet of Maqlu (Akkadian, which means burning), the Akkadian series of incantation.
-These spells were directed against demons and witches.
-The spells involved the manufacturer of wax figurines; these will then be burned in certain ceremonies.
+The first tablet of Maqlu (Akkadian, which means burning), the Akkadian series of incantations directed against demons and witches.
+The spells involved the manufacturer of wax figurines; these would then be burned in certain ceremonies.
 From the library of Ashurbanipal at Nineveh (modern-day Ninawa Governorate, Iraq), northern Mesopotamia.
 Neo-Assyrian period, 7th century BCE.
-(The British Museum, London).

 About the Author